 We all have issues with regret and a lack of reason for being in our lives.
 Many of us feel like we are just floundering along.

 I came across the same concept in Laura Vanderkam’s book, “ 168 hours – You Have More Time Than You Think “.
 In her book, Vanderkam talks about Caroline Ceniza-Levine a career counselor to youth specializing in helping them realize what they want to be when they grow up.
 Vanderkam tells how Ceniza-Levine often requires her clients to complete a list of 100 dreams.

-Write Down Your 100 Goals
+Write Down Your Life Goals

 Writing down a list of 100 goals that you would like to do or accomplish in your lifetime is surprisingly hard but well worth the effort.

-I challenge you all to write out your own list of 100 Goals.
-The lined through goals are the ones that have already been completed.
+I challenge you all to write out your own list of 100 Life Goals.
+The lined through life goals are the ones that have already been completed.
 Did I miss any that you really want to accomplish?
 Are there any really awesome ones that I’m missing and should add?
 Be sure to leave a comment in the comment section below…

 Zero credit card debt

 $10,000 emergency fund